 If you’re in the market for pet insurance, there are a few things you’ll want to keep in mind while searching for the right provider.

 Virtually every pet insurance policy includes a waiting period.
-During this period, which typically lasts between 5 to 14 days, your dog is not covered.
+During this period, which typically lasts between 5 and 14 days, your pet is not covered.
 That said, some insurance policies go into effect immediately.
 This is sometimes the case for emergency and accident coverage.
 However, there’s almost always a waiting period for illnesses.